 3. Scalp care

-When your hair falls out your scalp feels tingly and itchy.
-You have waves of this itchiness.
+When your hair falls out your scalp can feel tingly and itchy.
+There are waves of this itchiness.
 All you want to do it rub and scratch your head.
 And as you rub and scratch your head, more hair falls out.
 And even after having your head shaved (if you chose that route) you will have some stubble on your head which will fall out, and as it does you will still get these irritating waves of itchy, tingly, prickly, tickly, crawling ants over your scalp.
 To help with this:

 Special hair care is necessary in the days before your hair falls out, during the thinning stage, and throughout treatment if you are using the cold cap.
 Advice includes:

-3. Don’t use styling products like mousse, gel and hairspray.
+- Don’t use harsh styling products like mousse, gel and hairspray.

 5. Cold cap?

 You can try the cold cap.
 This is a cap that you wear whilst you are having your chemo, which gets incredibly cold and it stops some of the chemo drugs getting to your hair follicles.
 There is no guarantee that this will stop you losing your hair: your hair can still fall out or thin.